SUSAN D. (BUZARD) BOBBERT, 73

 Memorial contributions may be made in Mrs. Bobbert’s honor to Clarion PAWS, 11348 US-322, Shippenville, PA 16254.

-Arrangements are at the direction of the Bauer-Hillis Funeral Home and Cremation Services, Inc.
+Arrangements are at the direction of the Bauer-Hillis Funeral Home and Cremation Services.